 I would never hire a chef that couldn’t firmly grasp a stove pot, a photographer that looked awkward/shaky holding a camera.
 No matter what their experience is.
 I need to see that they feel comfortable.

 Politics aside, a great example is in U.S. politics.
 When you look at Donald Trump, you must give him credit.
 He convinced half a country that he can be president through his confidence.
 Over Hilary Clinton, a candidate with years of relative experience.

 Here’s an example of Hilary Clinton’s speech in her debate against Trump.
 She doesn’t fully lack confidence; however, she says what she wants to happen, and looks for approval.
 However, her words aren’t spoken without 100% doubt.

 The demeanor of Donald Trump’s speech says he can run America with his eyes closed, hands tied behind his back.
 He does this through body language such as less head nodding.

-Donald uses power phrases in his speech.
-“We have a winning fight” “wonders of the world”
+Donald uses power phrases in his speech as well: “We have a winning fight”, “wonders of the world”

 e.g. “(Interviewer)How is your attendance?” “(Interviewee/you) I worked 6 days a week at 7 am every day for 3 years.
 I was responsible for the store opening and needed to be reliable.
 If I wasn’t there, then the customers would be locked out”